East 29th Street Safety Improvements

 Hi - Thanks for your earlier response - we understand cannot restrict Somerset to local traffic..
 We have serious concerns about the cars cutting through along Somerset Street when traffic is heavy on 29th.
 We have young kids and pets at risk when drivers are frustrated about the traffic they speed along our little crescent street - they do not know the street and the blind spots.
 Several close calls at corner at Maitland.
 There is no sidewalks for walkers on the street.
 Could we please get speed bumps?

-Lindy Bremner asked 12 months ago
+Lindy Bremner asked about 1 year ago

 Hi Lindy, thanks for the follow-up question.
 The City can consider the installation of speed humps on local roads if supported by local residents through a petition process.
 Through this process, the City would consider the installation of speed humps if supported by a minimum of two-thirds of local residents whose properties abut the street.
 If you would like to lead a petition for new speed humps, we can prepare a package for you which can be used to collect signatures.
 Please note that a successful petition does not guarantee that speed humps will be installed.
 Many factors have to be considered during the design phase, which may rule out speed humps, such as the grade of the street, potential conflicting utilities and driveways, inter-municipal considerations, and input from emergency services.